IdkMyUsername2/ap-csa-2026-frqs/question1/README.md

 ## Part A

-__In Part A Collegebored wanted you to create the constructor for the `Account` Class which takes in a String parameter `requestedName`.
+__In Part A Collegeboard wanted you to create the constructor for the `Account` Class which takes in a String parameter `requestedName`.
 In this question you would use the helper method `isAvailable` to help you determine if the parameter is available for use.__

 __If `requestedName` is an available username, the `Account` constructor will assign `requestedName` to the instance variable `username`.
 If the username isn't available the constructor will try different variations of `requestedName` until an available username is found and assigned to the instance variable `username`.__